nyeinminhtet/events-explore/README.md

 ### Trade-offs Made

-1. **Mock Data vs Real API**: Used mock data for faster development and demo purposes
-2. **Client-side Filtering**: All filtering done in browser
+1. **Client-side Filtering**: All filtering done in browser client
-3. **Simple Pagination**: Basic pagination instead of infinite scroll for clarity
+2. **Simple Pagination**: Basic pagination instead of infinite scroll for clarity
-4. **Local State**: No global state management to keep the app simple
+3. **Local State**: No global state management to keep the app simple

 ### Assumptions